emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_1/04-Individual_Group_Priors.md

 ![priors4 - treatment](https://github.com/EvaGostiuk/MAT4376-project-2-team-3/blob/master/AB_DataSet/images/prior4_treatment.png?raw=true)

+Notice a similar behaviour in the results above as on the previous page.
+Prior 1 converged to a value around 0.45 by 128 users; prior 2 by 512 users; prior 3 almost immediately; and prior 4 by 128 users.
+The treatment group converges to the same point and by the same number of users as in the overall dataset.

 **Looking into how an increase in control data points causes four different priors all to converge to the same value**